teambi0s/InCTFi/2018/Web/GoSQL/README.md

 # GoSQL

-**Description** : I am using Ubuntu 16.04 and , Is the database is secure??
+**Description** : I am using Ubuntu 16.04 and, is the database is secure??

 **Author** : [SpyD3r](https://twitter.com/tarunkantg)